libxsmm/libxsmm/README.md

 A variety of overloaded function signatures is provided allowing to omit arguments not deviating from the configured defaults.
 In C++, a type `libxsmm_mmfunction<type>` can be used to instantiate a functor rather than making a distinction for the numeric type in `libxsmm_?mmdispatch`.
 Similarly in FORTRAN, when calling the generic interface (`libxsmm_mmdispatch`) the given `LIBXSMM_?MMFUNCTION` is dispatched such that `libxsmm_call` can be used to actually perform the function call using the PROCEDURE POINTER wrapped by `LIBXSMM_?MMFUNCTION`.
 Beside of dispatching code, one can also call a specific kernel (e.g., `libxsmm_dmm_4_4_4`) using the prototype functions included for statically generated kernels.

 ## Build Instructions
 The build system relies on GNU Make (typically associated with the `make` command, but e.g. FreeBSD is calling it `gmake`).
 The build can be customized by using key&#8209;value pairs.
 Key&#8209;value pairs can be supplied in two ways: (1)&#160;after the "make" command, or (2)&#160;prior to the "make" command (`env`) which is effectively the same as exporting the key&#8209;value pair as an environment variable (`export`, or `setenv`).
-Of course both methods can be mixed, however the second method may requires to supply the `-e` flag.
+Of course both methods can be mixed, however the second method may require to supply the `-e` flag.
 Please note that the CXX, CC, and FC keys are handled such that they are taken into account in any case.

 To generate the interface of the library inside of the 'include' directory and to build the static library (by default, STATIC=1 is activated), simply run the following command: